ArnasDickus/angular-laravel-awesome-be/README.md

 # Angular-Laravel is Awesome

-Angular Laavel is awesome is a application that tries to show the power of Angular and Laravel by incomperating more and more difficult tasks.
+Angular Laravel is awesome is a application that tries to show the power of Angular and Laravel by incomperating more and more difficult tasks.

 ## Getting Started